5 Reasons for Embracing Safer at Home

 3) You avoid contributing to overcrowding in public spaces.

 Adequate physical distancing can be difficult when we crowd places with unnecessary trips.
-We all need to leave home for essential activities.
+We all need to leave home just for essential activities.
 Please consider whether each trip you take is essential during this health crisis.
+For those essential errands, send only one member of your household to help our businesses comply with occupancy requirements and reduce your household’s opportunity for exposure.

 4) Your community needs you to stay healthy.

-We all have neighbors and have loved ones who are relying on you to be there after we get through COVID-19.
-Take care of yourself and take time and connect online with friends and neighbors.
-Not only will this help us get through the COVID-19 pandemic together, it can help keep your spirits high.
+We all have neighbors and loved ones who are relying on us to be there after we get through COVID-19.
+Take care of yourself.
+Take time and connect online with friends and neighbors.
+Not only will this help us get through the COVID-19 pandemic together, but it can also help keep your spirits high.
+Try downloading one of the resources on your mobile device to help you stay healthy!

 5) Not everyone has the ability to stay home.